Nkcemeka/Snap2MIDI/docs/source/index.rst

 .. code-block:: python

-   from snap2midi.trainer import Trainer
+   import snap2midi as s2m

-   trainer = Trainer()
+   trainer = s2m.trainer.Trainer()
    trainer.train_oaf()

 This creates a **runs** directory with training logs and checkpoints stored in a subdirectory